dhansel/IECDevice/README.md

 - ```uint8_t getStatusData(char *buffer, uint8_t bufferSize, bool *eoi)```
   Called when the computer reads from channel 15 and the status buffer is currently empty.
 This should
     - fill *buffer* with up to *bufferSize* bytes of data
     - return the number of data bytes stored in *buffer*
-  - set "eoi" to false if more data is available to read, true otherwise If this function is *not* overloaded in the derived class then ```getStatus()``` will be called (see below).
+    - set "eoi" to false if more data is available to read, true otherwise.

+  If this function is *not* overloaded in the derived class then ```getStatus()``` will be called (see below).
   Overload this function if you need to return binary data on the status channel.
 - ```void getStatus(char *buffer, uint8_t bufferSize)```